Best way to dry out your wetsuit

 When you get out of the water after a good or bad surf session it’s time to take care of your surf equipment.
 When you put on your surf poncho and take off your suit try to take it off slowly to avoid extra stretch of the seams.
 Put down a surf changing mat on the floor to help keep your wetsuit clean and avoid abrasion from the ground.

 Rinse and Hang your wetsuit

 As soon as you wash out your wetsuit with fresh water, this cleans your suit and helps wash away the salt.
 Make sure you do a good job with wash all the salt off, salt loves to hide in the seams and slowly degrade your neoprene over time.
-Every so often you can also use wetsuit shampoo to get your suit super clean and stop some nasty odors.
+Every so often you can also use wetsuit shampoo to get your suit super clean and stop some nasty odours.

 Squeeze out the water

 Now your suit is full of fresh water its time to get that out as quick as possible, any moisture will erode your suit overtime.
 Hang up your suit by folding it in half through a coat hanger, allowing the legs and arms to dangle down.
 Hanging a suit up my the neck will stretch it out and you will end up with a flabby neck, not great on a brisk cold day.
 After it’s been hanged correctly wait about 10mins and the water will pool in the arms and the legs of the suit, squeeze that out, but don’t twist and pull.

 Leave your wetsuit to dry

 It’s time to leave your suit to dry on its hanger, when it feels dry then its time to flip your wetsuit inside out.
 This will make sure all of it is dry.
 Your bathroom is a good well ventilated room, to speed up the drying process you can use a dehumidifier.
 If you are going to hang it up outside make sure its in the shade, the sun can damage the glue on your suit.